vesperfi/lib-js/README.md

 - `getAddress()`: Gets the address of the pool contract.
 - `getAssetAddress()`: Gets the address of the deposit asset contract.
-- `getStrategyAddress()`: Gets the address of the strategy contract.
+- `getStrategyAddresses()`: Gets the addresses of the strategy contracts.
 - `getPoolRewardsAddress()`: Gets the address of the PoolRewards contract.

 - `getBalance()`: Gets the user's balance of pool tokens.